Energy, Materials and Environment Research Centre

 - Heating and cooling.
 Using creative and novel approaches, we have made significant impact in reducing the energy demands for London Boroughs to individual buildings.
 This covers a whole energy systems approach and is being used to deliver significant improvements in reducing energy demand.

 - Materials modelling and synthesis.
-Here our approach is to develop new approaches to produce common materials more sustainably or develop next generation functional materials for energy storage or energy transformation, such as catalysts.
+Here our approach is to develop new approaches to produce common materials more sustainably or develop next generation functional materials for energy storage or energy transformation.
+We develop life cycle assessments, investigate the impact of use and ageing on materials and discover solutions to enhance operational lifetime.

 - The impact of scale.
 We incorporate the understanding of scale when determining policy or strategy.
 Our interests cover local, to national and international scales determining local energy policy and decentralised energy options.